Critical set for surface diffeomorphisms revisited: Examples

 \end{proof}

+Observe that in case of tangencies, the notion of critical point is stronger; in fact., if $x$ is a critical point associated with an orbit of tangencies, then for its critical direction $v$ it follows that there exist $\la>1$ and a positive integer $N_0$ such that for any $n>N_0$ and $k>0$ holds $|g^k(G^n(v))|>\la^k$ and $|g^{-k}(G^{-n}(v))|>\la^k.$ In another interpretation, one can consider the derivative along the orbit of the tangency; this yields a sequence of matrices (indexed by $\ZZ$) $(H_n)$ such that: for any $n\neq 0$ the matrix $H_n$ is diagonal with the horizontal being contracted and the vertical being expanded for any $n<0$, and conversely, with the horizontal being expanded and the vertical being contracted for any $n>0$, and $H_0$ being a matrix that sends the vertical into the horizontal.

-The notion of tangencies can be extended beyond periodic points; in fact, one can consider tangencies between the stable and unstable manifold of points in a hyperbolic set (as it was considered in the paper by Newhouse, see \cite{N}).
-As it was commented in the introduction, Kupka-Smale diffeomorphisms (the one such that all periodic points are hyperbolic and all intersection between stable and unstable manifold of periodic points) are generic, therefore do not exhibit heteroclinic tangencies; however, by the results of Newhouse, this is an open set of diffeomorphisms that are not hyperbolic and do not exhibit dominated splitting, so they contain critical points.
-However, one can wonder if they could be related to heteroclinic tangencies associated to non-periodic points in a hyperbolic set (see paragraphs iii- and iv- in the present section).
+The notion of tangencies can be extended beyond periodic points; in fact, one can consider tangencies between the stable and unstable manifold of points in a hyperbolic set (as was considered in the paper by Newhouse; see \cite{N}).
+As noted in the introduction, Kupka–Smale diffeomorphisms, those for which all periodic points are hyperbolic and all intersections between stable and unstable manifolds of periodic points are transversal, form a residual set and therefore exhibit no heteroclinic tangencies.
+Nevertheless, by Newhouse's results there is an open set of surface diffeomorphisms that are not hyperbolic and do not admit a dominated splitting; the diffeomorphisms in this open set therefore contain critical points.
+One can ask, though, whether if they could be related to heteroclinic tangencies associated with non-periodic points in a hyperbolic set (see paragraphs iii- and iv- in the present section).

-\paragraph{{\em ii-} Misiurewicz diffeomorphisms.} In \cite{R} the author introduces an example of an homoclinic class that is semiconjugate to a hyperbolic set exhibiting a quadratic homoclinic tangencies taking place inside the limit set.
-In \cite{E} it is shown a surfaces diffeomorphim in the boundary of Anosov ones (and conjugate to an Anosov) exhibiting a cubic tangency associated to a heteroclinic point.
+\paragraph{{\em ii-} Misiurewicz diffeomorphisms.} In \cite{R} the author introduces an example of a homoclinic class that is semiconjugate to a hyperbolic set exhibiting a quadratic homoclinic tangency taking place in the limit set.
+In \cite{E}, a surface diffeomorphism on the boundary of the Anosov class (and topologically conjugate to an Anosov diffeomorphism) is constructed, exhibiting a cubic tangency associated with a heteroclinic point.
 Both are examples of Misiurewicz diffeomorphisms.